weaverwhale/docs/src/pages/docs/deployment-flow.md

 ---
 layout: "../../layouts/DocsPost.astro"
 title: "Deployment Flow"
-description: "Lorem ipsum dolor sit amet"
+description: "The general flow for deployments"
 pubDate: "Dec 19 2022"
 ---

 ## General Flow:

-- Do work
+1. Do work
-- Test Locally
+1. Test Locally
-- Create PR
+1. Create PR
-- Test on staging (with test links)
+1. Test on staging (with test links)
-- ONLY THEN add reviewer and send in slack
+1. ONLY THEN add reviewer and send in slack

 ## Let's do the process: